jrlLAB/hardpotato/README.md

 write Python scripts that can include experimentation, immediate data analysis using any third-party library and/or the control of other instruments.
-Pypotato facilitates the standardization of electrochemical experiments by keeping a record of the experiments and data analysis that can be later run to ensure repeatability.
+Pypotato facilitates the standardization of electrochemical experiments by keeping a record of the experiments and data analysis that can be later run again to ensure repeatability.
 It also facilitates the sharing of electrochemical protocols between researchers and groups that own different potentiostats.